Román Mejías: Houston Colt .45s

-On October 10, 1961, he was selected in the 11th round by Houston in the 1961 National League expansion draft, and was the starting right fielder in the Colt .45s' first Major League game on April 10, 1962.
-Batting third in Houston's lineup, Mejías had three hits in five at bats, with three runs scored and six runs batted in (RBI).
+On October 10, 1961, the Houston Colt .45s selected Mejías in the 11th round of the 1961 National League expansion draft.
+He was the starting right fielder in the Colt .45s' first Major League game on April 10, 1962, batting third.
+Mejías recorded three hits in five at bats, three runs scored and six runs batted in (RBI).
 He hit the first home run in Houston's Major League history, a three-run homer off Don Cardwell in the third inning, and then followed with another three-run blast in the eighth off relief pitcher Al Lary, as the Colt .45s routed the visiting Chicago Cubs, 11–2.
+The six RBI stood as a single-game team record until August 29, 1989, when Rafael Ramírez drove in seven in a ten-inning game, also against the Cubs.
+(Note: Considering nine-inning games, Mejías' 6 RBI remained as the club record until June 14, 1992, when Pete Incaviglia collected 7 RBI.
+Criteria: For single games, up to 1992, playing for HOU, in the regular season, requiring Runs Batted In ≥ 6, sorted by ascending date.)

-Beginning May 25, Mejías established one of the earliest club records with a 16-game hitting streak, lasting until June 10, during which he batted .368.
+On May 10, 1962, Mejías hit the first inside-the-park home run in team history, at Colt Stadium against Don Drysdale of the Los Angeles Dodgers.
+Beginning May 25, he established another early club record with a 16-game hitting streak, lasting until June 10, during which he batted .368.
 This record maintained until 1967, when Rusty Staub hit in 20 straight.
-Mejías held the Colts' starting right fielder job all season, appearing in a career-high 146 games, and led Houston in hits (162), home runs (24), runs batted in (76), batting average (.286), stolen bases (12) and slugging percentage (.485).
+The 36-year-old Mejías held the Colts' starting right fielder job all season, appearing in a career-high 146 games.
+He led Houston in numerous offensive categories, including in hits (162), home runs (24), runs batted in (76), batting average (.286), stolen bases (12) and slugging percentage (.485).